 Authors Publish is brilliant.
 Since 2021, I’ve been listening to their free webinars.
 They also share monthly lists of themed submissions, and Emily Colin has given some of the most info-dense talks I’ve ever attended.

 Jane Friedman’s Business Clinics and Sunday Sermons videos are incredibly powerful for getting oriented in the world of publishing.
-If you’re considering selling books one day, don’t wait to start learning this stuff.
+If you’re considering selling books one day, start learning what she’s teaching.

 RevPit is an annual contest.
 Unpublished writers can submit a completed book manuscript with the aim of winning a free round of developmental editing.
 But whether or not you want to submit, the RevPit website is a treasure trove of resources.
 Visit the participating editors’ personal websites for even more free resources (and affordable options for professional feedback).